ya-deruzhina/sport_shop/sport_shop_api/README.md

 # !!!
 After installing in Docker use next command in Docker Container
 1. pipenv run python manage.py makemigrations
 2. pipenv run python manage.py migrate
-3. pipenv run python manage.py seed all
+3. pipenv run seed all

 ## Or you can use command line in terminal
 1. docker exec -it {{id_container}} pipenv run python manage.py makemigrations